rafael-uchoa/react-control-panel/README.md

 </h3>

 App developed with React.js, allows admin to enter and delete new products for the user to buy using the shopping cart.
-Includes styled-components for styling and react-router-dom for navigation.
+Includes Styled Components for styling and React Router for navigation.